All I Want (A Day to Remember song): Music video

 The music video for the song, which was filmed in October 2010, was released on January 6, 2011.
 It features cameos of numerous popular bands and musicians.
-The cameos are: Tom Denney (A Day to Remember's former guitarist), Pete Wentz, Winston McCall of Parkway Drive, The Devil Wears Prada, Bring Me the Horizon, Sam Carter of Architects, Dallas Taylor from Maylene and the Sons of Disaster, Silverstein, Andrew W.K., August Burns Red, Seventh Star, Matt Heafy of Trivium, Vic Fuentes of Pierce the Veil, Mike Herrera of MxPx, Vincent Bennet of The Acacia Strain, Veara, and Set Your Goals.
+The cameos are: Tom Denney (A Day to Remember's former guitarist), Pete Wentz, Winston McCall of Parkway Drive, The Devil Wears Prada, Bring Me the Horizon, Sam Carter of Architects, Crime In Stereo, This Is Hell, Dallas Taylor from Maylene and the Sons of Disaster, Silverstein, Andrew W.K., August Burns Red, Seventh Star, Matt Heafy of Trivium, Vic Fuentes of Pierce the Veil, Mike Herrera of MxPx, Vincent Bennet of The Acacia Strain, Veara, and Set Your Goals.
 Rock Sound called the video "quite excellent".

 Release

 The song was released as a radio single on October 12, 2010, although it premiered a week earlier on October 7 on KROQ-FM radio's website, which gave the site its most web traffic ever.
 "All I Want" charted on both Billboard's Hot Modern Rock Tracks and Hot Rock Songs charts, at number 12 and number 25, respectively.
 A few days after the release of the music video for song, the band went on Jimmy Kimmel Live!, on January 11, 2011, and it became their national television debut on which they performed "All I Want" and "Better Off This Way".
 On April 16, the band released an exclusive 7" vinyl single of the song, especially for Record Store Day.
 The vinyl pressing was limited to 2,000 copies for the U.S. and 1,000 copies for the international release and featured an acoustic version of "All I Want" as the B-side.
 The acoustic version was recorded at The Wade Studios, and was mixed by Andrew Wade.
 "All I Want" is available to play on the Rock Band games as well as Rocksmith 2014.
 The song is also used as the theme song of Total Nonstop Action Pay Per View Victory Road 2011.